 How much does a CRM for small business in Ghana or Nigeria cost?

 Free tiers exist on Zoho, HubSpot, Freshsales, and Bitrix24 — meaning a CRM for small business in Ghana or Nigeria can start at zero for a five-person team.
 Paid plans range from low monthly fees per user (Bigin, Pipedrive, Freshsales paid tiers) to higher mid-market and enterprise pricing (HubSpot, Salesforce).
-For Arkesel’s communication platform pricing, see our pricing page.
+For Arkesel and KOVA IQ pricing, see our pricing page.

 What is the easiest CRM to set up for a non-technical founder?

-Bigin by Zoho and HubSpot CRM Free are the two easiest to configure without a consultant — and both rank as the best free CRM for African small businesses in 2026 by ease of setup.
+Bigin by Zoho and HubSpot CRM Free are the two easiest to configure without a consultant — and both are among the easiest free CRMs to configure for an African small business.
 Each can be configured in a weekend by a non-technical founder.
 Bitrix24 is also approachable but its broader feature set takes longer to learn.